mayconht/MB-Challenge/answers to questions.md

    "location":"Brazil",
    "class":"healer",
    "pet":"cat",
-   "like_to_do":"Play with cats and play guitar sometimes, also be with family and play some video games", "fear":"snakes",
+   "like_to_do":"Play with cats and play guitar sometimes, also be with family and play some video games.
+Ride my bike or motorcycle around the city.", "fear":"snakes",
    "mission":"heal the world a bit every day", "food":"fried chicken wings",